bci/protonvpn_public_port_refresh_macos/README.md

 - Python 3.7+
 - NAT-PMP client installed at `~/Library/Python/3.9/bin/natpmp-client.py` (or adjust `NAT_PMP_PATH` in the script)
 - Configured ProtonVPN connection with NAT-PMP support

+### ProtonVPN Setup

+To use this script effectively:

+1. **ProtonVPN Account**: Sign up for ProtonVPN (free or paid).
+P2P access requires a paid plan.
+2. **P2P Access**: Enable P2P/file sharing in your ProtonVPN account settings.
+This allows torrenting and port forwarding.
+3. **WireGuard Protocol**: Use WireGuard in the ProtonVPN app for faster speeds and better NAT-PMP support.
+See [ProtonVPN WireGuard setup for macOS](https://protonvpn.com/support/wireguard-manual-macos/) for detailed instructions.
+4. **Server Selection**: Connect to a P2P-enabled server (marked with P2P icon in the app).
+Not all servers support NAT-PMP.
+5. **Test Connection**: Run `protonvpn_public_port_refresh.py --vpn-status` to verify NAT-PMP support.

+**Why WireGuard?** WireGuard provides modern, efficient tunneling with reliable NAT-PMP port forwarding, essential for dynamic port management in P2P applications.

 ### Setup